keithbuhler/keithbuhler.github.io/american-myth.md

 Be my guest.

 DR. JOHNSON
-Our American Protagonist would be a young Man or Boy lives in a paradisical State of Nature.
+The American Protagonist is a young Man or Boy who lives in a paradisiacal State of Nature.
 This natural state is threatened by an unjust tyrant, and so our rebel-hero revolts in order to establish peace and freedom for the majority.
-God, or the gods, are within him, and through his superhuman strength and intelligence, he overthrows this unjust power, and refuses to replace it with a similar power.
+God, or the gods, are within him, and through his superhuman strength and intelligence, he overthrows this unjust power, but he refuses to replace it with a similar power.
 He divides power amongst others and within himself.
 The story ends with the new power being either too weak to do its job, or else too strong, and thus in danger of starting the cycle over again.
 And through it all, there is a fear of the tyrant and desire to be free mixed with a desire to be lead and thus a hope for the rise a benevolent king in whom we can trust.

 JOSHUA
-Like King Arthur, dad?
+Would King Arthur be an example of the American Myth then, dad?

 DR. JOHNSON
 I suppose so, son.
+But I think a more exact type is George Washington or Luke Skywalker.

 JOSHUA
-But wouldn't Tocqueville say: beware the benevolent tyrant?
+Even then, wouldn't Tocqueville say: "beware the benevolent tyrant"?

 DR. JOHNSON
 Yes, he definitely would.
 So it would be of the utmost importance to distinguish the mild schoolmaster and the just and powerful king.